-A professionally researched narrative about her ancestors—where they came from, how they lived, what they survived.
+A professionally researched narrative about his ancestors—where they came from, how they lived, what they survived.
 Not a family tree.
 A family story.

-Reserve a Mother's Day Report →Starting at $49 · One-time, not a subscription · Delivered as PDF
+Reserve a Father's Day Report →Starting at $49 · One-time, not a subscription · Delivered as PDF

 A written narrative, not a list of names.
-The kind of story you read aloud at Mother's Day dinner.
+The kind of story you read aloud at Father's Day dinner.

-3,000+ words of actual prose telling her family's story.
+3,000+ words of actual prose telling his family's story.
 Not a chart—a story you can read aloud.

 Every claim is sourced from actual records—census data, ship manifests, church records, county archives.

-Where her ancestors came from, why they left, how they got here.
+Where his ancestors came from, why they left, how they got here.
 The journey nobody wrote down—until now.

 Formatted for printing or sharing.
 Frame it, email it, read it aloud at dinner.
-It's hers forever.
+It's his forever.

 Here's an excerpt from an actual KinLore report.
 Every detail is sourced from historical records.

-Eleanor's maternal grandmother, Anna Koscielny, was born in 1889 in the village of Skrzynów, in what was then the Kielce Governorate of Russian-controlled Poland.
-She was the second of seven children born to Stanislaw Koscielny, a tenant farmer, and his wife Rozalia, née Wojciechowska.
+Thomas's paternal grandfather, Josef Kowalczyk, was born in 1887 in the village of Radomówko, in what was then the Kielce Governorate of Russian-controlled Poland.
+He was the eldest of five children born to Franciszek Kowalczyk, a tenant farmer, and his wife Katarzyna, née Malinowska.

-In the spring of 1907, at age 17, Anna sailed from Bremen aboard the S.S.
-Kronprinz Wilhelm, arriving at Ellis Island on April 14th.
-The ship manifest records her destination as “Chicago, Illinois” and her contact as a cousin, one Franciszek Wojciechowski, already living on the city’s near North Side.
+In the autumn of 1909, at age 22, Josef sailed from Hamburg aboard the S.S.
+Pennsylvania, arriving at Ellis Island on October 3rd.
+The ship manifest records his destination as “Pittsburgh, Pennsylvania” and his contact as a cousin, one Stanislaw Kowalczyk, already working in the steel mills near the Monongahela.

-Anna lived to see her granddaughter Eleanor born, but died in 1963 before Eleanor was old enough to ask her the questions that matter.
-The village, the ship, the factory near the river—none of this was ever written down.
+Josef lived to see his grandson Thomas born, but died in 1961 before Thomas was old enough to ask him the questions that matter.
+The village, the ship, the mill near the river—none of this was ever written down.
 Until now.

 Every report is unique.
 This is what 3,000 words looks like when they're the right 3,000 words.

-“My mom has been saying for twenty years that she wants to know more about her grandmother.
+“My dad has been saying for twenty years that he wants to know more about his grandfather.
 I kept meaning to research it.
 This year I finally actually did it.”

 You don't need to know anything about genealogy.
 You give us a name.
 We find the story.